antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 - Click on **Sample overview** at the upper right side of the screen.
 All samples of the dataset are available via the dropdown.
 - Select *ITCC0001* and click on **View Sample**.
 Play with the magnifications (2x, 10x, 40x)
 - Go back to the tab with the grouped plot of the MYCN expression (N.B. you may close the other tabs)
 - Below the graph for the MYCN gene, the table ‘Alternative Reporters’ shows that this gene is represented by 5 sets of reporters (probe sets) on the Affymetrix U133 Plus 2.0 microarray.
 Take a look at the signal intensities for the different reporters (the red numbers in brackets).
 It's good to realize that genes could have more then one reporter for a given platform in this case the Affymetrix platform.
-By default, R2 chooses the reporter with the highest signal which is in ~99.9% of the cases teh most representive for a gene.
+By default, R2 chooses the reporter with the highest signal which is in ~99.9% of the cases the most representive for a gene.
 For many platforms which use reporters the genome location is also added.
 Clicking on the R2_Tview link in the probeset verification box leads you to the genome browser where exact location of the reporters can investigate.
 <br>

 ---------